 - Transfer schools or pursue an advanced nursing degree.
 Graduating from an accredited nursing program ensures your ability to attend other accredited schools should you choose to pursue the advanced studies required to become a nurse educator, practitioner, nurse midwife, or nurse anesthetist.

 - Have a competitive edge when searching for nursing jobs.
 In fact, many health care employers prefer to hire accredited practitioners educated under nationally established standards.

 In addition to accreditation, it’s important to seek out a nursing school that is approved by its state board of nursing.
 A state board of nursing’s seal of approval grants you the ability to sit for the National Council Licensure Examination (NCLEX-RN®), the licensure exam every nursing graduate must pass to become an RN.
 If the school you’re considering is not approved by its state board of nursing, you may not meet the eligibility requirement to sit for the exam.
 Without the ability to take (and pass) the NCLEX, you won’t receive your nursing license.

-You can rest assured knowing Notre Dame of Maryland University is regionally accredited by the Middle States Commission on Higher Education (MSCHE), while our School of Nursing and BSN programs are accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Maryland Board of Nursing.
+You can rest assured knowing Notre Dame of Maryland University is regionally accredited by the Middle States Commission on Higher Education (MSCHE), while our BSN program is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Maryland Board of Nursing.

 3. What are the school’s NCLEX pass rates?

 The end goal of any quality BSN program should be how well it prepares you to sit for and pass the NCLEX.
 With a mix of online or classroom-based coursework (depending upon which program option you choose), skills and simulation labs, and clinical rotations at top health care facilities in the greater Baltimore metropolitan area, the Notre Dame ABSN program is designed to help you do just that.